Rhetos/I18NFormatter/Readme.md

 I18NFormatter is a plugin package for [Rhetos development platform](https://github.com/Rhetos/Rhetos).
 It enables localization of Rhetos applications, using message format compatible with <https://github.com/turquoiseowl/i18n>.

+**Note that [turquoiseowl/i18n](https://github.com/turquoiseowl/i18n) currently supports only .NET Framework, and cannot be used directly in a Rhetos v5 app:**

+1. You can still use turquoiseowl/i18n if you have the localization implemented in a **separate "frontend" app, for example on ASP.NET MVC**, that acts as a proxy for Rhetos REST services.
+In that case, add Rhetos.I18NFormatter package to the Rhetos app in order to make its messages formatted for localization that occurs in the frontend app.
+2. If you want **localization implemented directly in the Rhetos app**, instead of I18NFormatter package and turquoiseowl/i18n, use any ASP.NET Core localization utility, by configuring Rhetos host with `.AddHostLocalization()`.
+   * To use localization with "PO files" (compatible with turquoiseowl/i18n), see [Microsoft's recommendations for OrchardCore](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/portable-object-localization?view=aspnetcore-5.0), and the usage [example](https://github.com/Rhetos/Bookstore/pull/17/files) in Bookstore Rhetos app.

 ## Features

 This plugin formats the Rhetos response messages for end users (for example, a data validation error message)